How to Build a Fault-Tolerant Shelf Analytics Pipeline

 raise RuntimeError(f"Queue publish failed: {e}")

-Deploy a lightweight schema validation worker at the queue entrance using Pydantic or JSON Schema.
-Any payload missing mandatory metadata (planogram_version, capture_resolution, image_url), exceeding size limits, or failing MIME type validation routes immediately to a dead-letter queue (DLQ).
-This prevents malformed data from blocking downstream consumers.
-Aligning this ingestion layer with the foundational principles of Core Architecture for Shelf Analytics ensures that upstream latency and malformed payloads never propagate into inference bottlenecks.
+Place a lightweight schema-validation worker at the queue entrance using Pydantic or JSON Schema.
+Any payload missing mandatory metadata (planogram_version, capture_resolution, image_url), exceeding size limits, or failing MIME validation routes straight to the DLQ instead of blocking downstream consumers.

-Vision models degrade rapidly when fed corrupted, improperly oriented, or substandard imagery.
-Deploy a dedicated preprocessing worker that executes before any heavy inference.
-This worker must validate file integrity, normalize EXIF orientation, and compute a Laplacian variance score to quantify motion blur.
+Vision models degrade fast on corrupted, mis-oriented, or low-quality imagery, so a dedicated preprocessing worker must run before any GPU spend.
+It validates file integrity, normalizes EXIF orientation, and computes a Laplacian variance score to quantify motion blur.

-Establish confidence-based routing thresholds.
-Images falling below 1080p resolution or exhibiting severe blur (Laplacian variance < 100) should route to a low-priority retry queue with a scheduled exponential backoff.
-Structurally invalid files (corrupted headers, zero-byte payloads) move directly to the DLQ for manual triage.
-Implement chunked multipart uploads with resumable tokens to handle mid-transfer network interruptions, as documented in official cloud storage SDKs for AWS S3 Multipart Uploads.
+Set confidence-based routing cut-points.
+Captures below 1080p or with severe blur (Laplacian variance < 100) route to a low-priority retry queue with scheduled exponential backoff.
+Structurally invalid files (corrupt headers, zero-byte payloads) go directly to the DLQ for triage.
+For mid-transfer interruptions, use the resumable multipart upload pattern established in Retail Data Ingestion Pipelines for Store Photos so a dropped connection never produces a truncated image.

 import cv2